 Tradition London Group seeks to minimise operational risks by putting in place robust internal risk management and business controls.
 Tradition London Group uses independent internal audit, compliance function and a compliance monitoring plan to reinforce and oversee the operation of these controls.
-The Tradition London Group also aims to minimise operational risk at all times through a control and operational infrastructure aligned with CFT's operational risk management framework.
+The Tradition London Group also aims to minimise operational risk at all times through a robust control and operational infrastructure governed by an operational risk management framework that includes: